Sector: Transport/Road Total Cost: $76 Million Status: Ongoing

 This loan and grant project will upgrade the country's road network to provide a north-south link between the North Eastern Region and the east-west highway, and improve major international trade corridors in the country in conjunction with the...

 Nepal is a founding member of the SASEC Program, joining with Bangladesh, Bhutan and India in 2001 to form this project-based partnership.
-The Maldives and Sri Lanka became full members of SASEC in May 2014, following several years as active Observers.
+Maldives and Sri Lanka became full members of SASEC in May 2014, following several years as active observers.

-Nepal’s new constitution, proclaimed in 2015, paves the way for rapid and inclusive economic growth.
-The Thirteenth Plan 2013/14–2015/16 aims to decrease to 18% the number of people living below the poverty line.
-Nepal’s Vision 2030 is working toward graduation from its least developed country status by 2022, achieving the Sustainable Development Goals, and becoming a middle-income country by 2030.
+Nepal's new constitution, proclaimed in 2015, paves the way for rapid and inclusive economic growth.
+The Fifteenth Plan 2020/21–2024/25 aims to generate employment and achieve minimum average economic growth of 9.4% per annum.
+Nepal's vision for 2030 is helping the country work toward graduation from its least developed country status by 2022, achieving the Sustainable Development Goals, and becoming a middle-income country by 2030.

-Since 2004, the Government of Nepal has approved 9 ADB-financed SASEC investment projects worth more than $859 million.
+Since 2005, the Government of Nepal has signed 21 ADB-financed SASEC investment projects worth over $2.9 billion.

-ADB-financed technical assistance has supported SASEC investment projects in Nepal, regional cooperation forums and knowledge-sharing initiatives, and pilot projects since 2001.
-A total of 9 national technical assistance projects (cumulative worth $5.5 million) have assisted Bangladesh in project preparation, strategic planning, and capacity building.
+In addition to the projects, ADB-financed technical assistance has supported SASEC investment projects in Nepal, regional cooperation forums and knowledge-sharing initiatives, and pilot projects since 2001.
+A total of 17 national technical assistance projects (worth over $17.8 million) have assisted Nepal in project preparation, strategic planning, and capacity building.

 Direction of Intra-regional Trade

-Nepal's top import source worldwide is India, with imported goods valued at nearly $4.85 billion.
+Nepal's top import source worldwide is India, with imported goods valued at around $6.5 billion.

-Nepal Trade - ImportSource: IMF Direction of Trade Statistics
+Nepal Trade - ImportSource: IMF Direction of Trade Statistics, accessed May 2022

-Nepal Trade - ExportSource: IMF Direction of Trade Statistics
+Nepal Trade - ExportSource: IMF Direction of Trade Statistics, accessed May 2022

 Logistics Performance Index (LPI)